-Based on UE user plane positioning capabilities, if the target UE supports the UE user plane positioning capability for LCS-UPP, the AMF shall provide the SUPI and/or GPSI of the target UE (see TS 29.572 [12]) as UE identity in the Nlmf_Location_DetermineLocation Request.
+Based on UE user plane positioning capabilities and UE user plane availability status, if the target UE supports the UE user plane positioning capability for LCS-UPP and the UE user plane availability status is available, the AMF shall provide the SUPI and/or GPSI of the target UE (see TS 29.572 [12]) as UE identity in the Nlmf_Location_DetermineLocation Request.

 NOTE 2: In this case, the AMF ensures that a consistent UE identity is used for a particular LMF by implementation.